SysManSquad/sysmansquadblogdev/content/posts/2020-09-27-use-the-task-sequence-deployment-type-to-deploy-an-application-with-sensitive-information/index.md

                 </h5>

                 <p class="has-text-align-justify">
-                  The last step is the creation of the application itself. <strong>Create a new application</strong> and select Custom deployment type.
-When you need to select your deployment type, chose <strong>Task Sequence</strong>.
+                  The last step is the creation of the application itself. **Create a new application** and select Custom deployment type.
+When you need to select your deployment type, chose **Task Sequence**.
 This will lead you to a screen that allows the selection of two TS.
 One for the installation (Mandatory) and one for the uninstallation (Optional) of the application.
                 </p><figure class="wp-block-image size-large">

                 ![Task Sequence Selection](TS-Deployment-Type-TS-Selection.png)<figcaption>Task Sequence Selection</figcaption></figure> <h5>